- How Bad Are California Courthouses? Statewide Video Tour Including Woodland

 Construction Manager at Risk

-The New Yolo County Courthouse is in construction, with a current expected completion date of 3 Q 2015.
+The New Yolo County Courthouse is in the construction phase, with an expected construction completion date in late July 2015.
+This schedule is subject to change.

 Was renovation considered before the plan to build a new courthouse was decided on?